Durbin slams Supreme Court’s response to ethics issues as ‘oblivious’

 Durbin’s opening statement received a sharp response from Sen. Lindsey Graham (R-S.C.), the ranking member of the Judiciary panel, who accused Democrats of trying to intimidate conservative members of the court.

-Graham cited Senate Majority Leader Charles Schumer’s (D-N.Y.)
+Graham cited Senate Majority Leader Chuck Schumer’s (D-N.Y.)
 March 2020 warning that conservative Justices Brett Kavanaugh and Neil Gorsuch would “pay the price” for “the whirlwind” they had released.

 “I think, here’s what you’re trying to do on the Democratic side.
 Remember when Sen. Schumer went to the court and started yelling at everybody in the court?
 Not everybody, just pretty much our folks,” Graham said.